EliasPotagas/ShopNest/README.md

   - -When did users make their first purchase?
 Was there a change depending on the year?
 # Insights and Recommendations

+# Summary
+- Since its launch in 2019, the Loyalty Program has significantly expanded, growing from 11% to 50% of total sales by 2021, a level sustained in 2022.
+Additionally, AOV for loyalty members has been steadily increasing, highlighting the effectiveness of the program's perks in driving higher spending.
+Expanding promotions could further boost participation and overall revenue.

+Geographical Sales Insights: The U.S. remains the dominant market, contributing 47% of total sales ($13.3M), while Japan leads in AOV at $395, driven by premium laptop sales.
+Loyalty members account for 40% of global sales, reinforcing the program’s effectiveness.

+Product Performance Trends: Apple products lead in sales ($14M, 48% of total orders), with AirPods dominating order volume (48K orders, $7.8M in sales).
+Sony’s Gaming Monitor is the top revenue generator (35% of total revenue, AOV of $420), while Samsung struggles with profitability despite high order volume.

+Refund Analysis & Recommendations: The overall refund rate stands at 5.04%, with Apple products contributing 70% of total refunds ($1.2M), primarily due to AirPods (83% of Apple refunds).
+Lenovo’s ThinkPad Laptop has the highest refund rate (12%), necessitating quality assurance reviews and targeted product improvements to reduce return rates.